-- WDR can cause artifacts in the image.

-- 1. Go to Image > Wide dynamic range.

-- 2. Turn on WDR.

-- 3. If you still have problems, go to Exposure and adjust the Exposure zone to cover the area of interest.
+- WDR can cause artifacts in the image. - WDR may not be available for all capture modes. - 1.
+Go to Video > Image > Wide dynamic range. - 2.
+Turn on WDR. - 3.
+If you still have problems, go to Exposure and adjust the Exposure zone to cover the area of interest.